urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

     - An instruction contains:
       - an unsigned 8-bit `program_id` (to identify an on-chain program that can interpret the opaque data) -> this specifies a program
       - a compact-array of account address indexes, each a 32-byte of arbitrary data (when the address requires a digital signature, the runtime interprets it as a public key of an ed25519 keypair) -> these are the transaction's accounts passed to the program
-      - a compact-array of opaque 8-bit data and a special multi-byte encoding of 16 buts, compact-u16, for its length -> this is the data
+      - a compact-array of opaque 8-bit data and a special multi-byte encoding of 16 bits, compact-u16, for its length -> this is the data

 <br>